RubyCommotion/UICatalogConversion/README.md

 The conversion of Apple's UICatalog source code to RubyMotion source code

-Apple's Readme - including their copyright notice - rto be changed later
+Apple's Readme - including their copyright notice - to be changed later

 UICatalog
 =========